xmos/lib_i2s/examples/AN00162_i2s_loopback_demo/README.rst

 ............................

  * xTIMEcomposer Tools - Version 14.0.0
- * XMOS |I2S| library - Version 2.1.0
+ * XMOS |I2S|/TDM library - Version 2.1.0
  * XMOS GPIO library - Version 1.0.0
  * XMOS |I2C| library - Version 3.1.0

 Required hardware
 .................
-The example code provided with the application has been implemented and tested on the xCORE-200 MC AUDIO board.
+The example code provided with the application has been implemented and tested on the xCORE-200 Multichannel Audio Platform.

 Prerequisites
 ..............